 CEPT University has created a vibrant environment of interdisciplinary collaboration and innovation focused on issues concerning human habitats.
 From supporting cities in Gujarat in their disaster relief and rehabilitation efforts after the 2001 earthquake to leading the preparation of the nomination dossier that led to the inscription of Ahmedabad as a World Heritage City by UNESCO in 2017, the University has actively engaged in research projects, advisory assignments and capacity building initiatives aimed at solving critical problems in the built environment and improving the quality of life in India’s towns and cities.

-Through such research and consulting pursuits over past two decades, our faculty members have made available their academic knowledge and expertise to external stakeholders including the government public sector bodies, communities and businesses.
+Through such research and consulting pursuits over the past two decades, our faculty members have made available their academic knowledge and expertise to external stakeholders including the government public sector bodies, communities and businesses.
 Traditionally individual faculty members led these research endeavors directly under the University administration.
-However, considering the growth of research engagements and the need for transparent and effective management of resources and knowledge-base, the University needed a robust and independent entity to manage its research activities.
+However, considering the growth of research engagements and the need for transparent and effective management of resources and knowledge base, the University needed a robust and independent entity to manage its research activities.
 The CEPT Research and Development Foundation (CRDF) was established in 2013 to better manage the University’s research and consulting activities.
 CRDF is recognized as a not-for-profit company established under Section 25 of the Companies Act 1956 and is wholly owned by CEPT University.
 CRDF operates with an independent board and is organized around specialist/specialised thematic centers.

 Commitment to Sustainability